 Although the round trip hike is a strenuous 11.3 miles and you will gain a total elevation of 3,020 feet, the mountain views and terrain make this hike well worth it!
 The long hike will take you to a peak elevation of 4,949 feet.
 Due to the elevation gain, distance, and terrain, this hike is rated as difficult.
 Since the entire trip lasts approximately 6 hours, you will either want to plan it as a full-day hike or an overnight excursion (Campsite 12 along the trail offers overnight camping).

-To get to the Gregory Ridge Hiking Trail head from the Townsend intersection, you will want to head west on Laurel Creek Road.
+To get to the Gregory Ridge Hiking Trailhead from the Townsend intersection, you will want to head west on Laurel Creek Road.
 Go toward Cades Cove.
 You will drive for 7.5 miles after which you will reach a parking lot.
 Pass this lot and go through the one-way loop road.
 When you have clocked 13.2 miles past the Townsend intersection, the looped road will bear hard to the left.
-Continue here on Forge Creed Road, leading to you Parson Branch Road.
+Continue here on Forge Creek Road, leading to you Parson Branch Road.
 Keep on driving for 2.2 miles.

 Along the Gregory Ridge Trail expect to find forest trails developed from old-growth trees.
-At the trailhead you are going to hike close to a creek covered over by rhododendron.
-Eventually you will get to see the creek up close as the trail passes over the water via a foot log bridge.
+At the trailhead, you are going to hike close to a creek covered over by rhododendron.
+Eventually, you will get to see the creek up close as the trail passes over the water via a foot log bridge.

 The central point of hiking the Gregory Ridge Hiking Trail is to reach Gregory Bald.
 A bald is an area of flat, meadowland that is located along a mountain ridge.
-This bald is made up of precambrian rock called Elkmont sandstone.
+This bald is made up of Precambrian rock called Elkmont sandstone.
 In fact, in some places, you can see the sandstone seeping up through the thick grass of the bald.
 Your view on top of Gregory Bald will include Cades Cove, Rich Mountain, Nantahala National Forest, and Yellow Creek Mountains.
 Thunderhead Mountain and Clingman’s Dome, along with Shuckstack and Fontana Lake are also visible from the bald.

 -August is another wonderful time to hike to Gregory Bald thanks to the blooming blueberries scattered over the summit.
 However, if you do go during this time be on alert for black bears.
 They are just as interested in the ripening blueberries.